Healthy Lifestyles Toolkit

 Let's Go Santa Rosa!

-To address the Strategic Health Issue of Obesity, DOH-Santa Rosa has begun a healthy lifestyle campaign implementing the 5-2-1-0 message.
-"5-2-1-0 Let's Go Santa Rosa!" is a colorful, simple, health message that encourages 5 or more servings of fruits and vegetables per day, 2 hours or less TV per day, 1 hour or more of physical activity and 0 sugary drinks, more water & low fat milk.
+To address the community health priority of obesity, DOH-Santa Rosa has begun a healthy lifestyle campaign implementing the 5-2-1-0 message.
+"5-2-1-0 Let's Go Santa Rosa!"
+It is a colorful, simple, health message that encourages daily habits of eating 5 or more servings of fruits and vegetables, watching 2 hours or less TV, getting 1 hour or more of physical activity and drinking 0 sugary drinks, adding more water & low-fat milk.

-The 5-2-1-0 message is designed to engage the community in health education through the school health services program and community outreach activities.
+The 5-2-1-0 message is designed to engage the community in healthy and active lifestyles.
 You will find the 5-2-1-0 message in:

 - Brochures sent home to students in the schools of Santa Rosa County